dev-dull/PyTerraBackTyl/README.md

   - A list where each item contains a file and class name of a PyTerraBackTYL nonpersistent plugin to use; Python will look in a file called `slack_notify_post_processor.py` for the class `SlackNotifyPostProcessor`.
 Set this to an empty list (i.e. `[]`) if you do not wish to use any post-processors.
 - `LOG_LEVEL: 'INFO'`
-  - The amount of info to log.
+  - The amount of information to log.
 Valid values are: INFO, DEBUG, WARNING, ERROR
   - If an invalid value is specified, PyTerraBackTYL will default to INFO.
 - `HELPER_HOSTNAME_QUERY_MAP:`
   - Generally, this should not need to be changed.